Ogier has acted as Cayman counsel on an innovative perpetual securities issue by Lenovo Group, the world's biggest seller of personal computers.

 Anthony said: "This was an innovative piece of work involving a perpetual security, structured as a preference share of a Cayman company rather than as a bond.
 Another interesting feature was the performance guarantee by Lenovo which was used to maintain the integrity of the SPV.
 We were pleased to be involved in this transaction that marked a new development for the market."

-Anthony and associates Tiffany Leung and Yuki Yan from Ogier's Hong Kong team specialising in Cayman and BVI law advised on the transaction.
+Anthony and associate Yuki Yan from Ogier's Hong Kong team specialising in Cayman and BVI law advised on the transaction.

 The joint lead managers were: Australia and New Zealand Banking Group Limited; Bank of Communications Co., Ltd, Hong Kong Branch; Barclays Bank PLC; BNP Paribas; China Construction Bank (Asia) Corporation Limited; Citigroup Global Markets Limited; Crédit Agricole Corporate and Investment Bank; DBS Bank Ltd; Merrill Lynch International; Mizuho Securities Asia Limited; Morgan Stanley & Co.
 International plc; MUFG Securities EMEA plc; Société Générale and Standard Chartered Bank.